 What is the most important information I should know about LINZESS?

-- Do not give LINZESS to children who are under 6 years of age.
+- Do not give LINZESS to children who are less than 6 years of age.
 It may harm them.

-- You should not give LINZESS to children 6 to 17 years of age.
+- You should not give LINZESS to children 6 years to less than 18 years of age.
 It may harm them.

 See the section “What are the possible side effects of LINZESS?” for more information about side effects.